A Copositive Framework for Analysis of Hybrid Ising-Classical Algorithms: Experiments

-Next, we compared the copositive cutting-plane algorithm with the SA implementation in \texttt{Neal} as the Ising solver against solving a mixed-integer linear program (MILP) formulation of maximum-clique directly with \texttt{Gurobi}. \texttt{Gurobi}'s solution time was evaluated on the following MILP formulation of maximum clique: \begin{mini} {x \in \{0, 1\}^n}{\mathds{1}^\top x} {}{} \addConstraint{x_i + x_j \leq 1, \quad}{\forall (i, j) \in \overline{E},} \end{mini} where $\overline{E}$ is the edges in the complement graph.
+Next, we compared the copositive cutting-plane algorithm with the SA implementation in \texttt{Neal} as the Ising solver against solving a mixed-integer linear program (MILP) formulation of maximum-clique directly with \texttt{Gurobi}. \texttt{Gurobi}'s solution time was evaluated on the following MILP formulation of maximum clique: \begin{maxi} {x \in \{0, 1\}^n}{\mathds{1}^\top x} {}{} \addConstraint{x_i + x_j \leq 1, \quad}{\forall (i, j) \in \overline{E},} \end{maxi} where $\overline{E}$ is the edges in the complement graph.
 This is a MILP with $n$ binary variables, where $n$ is the number of vertices in the graph, and $|\overline{E}|$ constraints (i.e., the number of edges in the complement graph).
 The copositive cutting-plane algorithm was tested with different sweeps and reads, which were fixed throughout each run of the algorithm.
-The pink lines in Figure \ref{fig:all_comparison} plot the runtime of the copositive cutting-plane algorithm for a representative set of these parameters.
+The solid pink lines in Figure \ref{fig:all_comparison} plot the runtime of the copositive cutting-plane algorithm for a representative set of these parameters.
 Because \texttt{Neal} may fail to find a certificate for some non-copositive matrices, this method may incorrectly reduce the upper bound in the outer approximation; however, it cannot incorrectly update the lower bound.
+Throughout the algorithm, we track the exact lower bound and the approximate upper bound (which is updated when \texttt{Neal} fails to find a certificate of non-copositivity).
+The algorithm is terminated when the lower bound and approximate upper bound are within an absolute tolerance of 0.9999; this is the same stopping condition as the exact case where we checked copositivity using Anstreicher's MILP formulation.
 Consequently, the solution returned was determined by rounding the lower bound up to the nearest integer.
+This means that the solution returned is guaranteed to be a lower bound for the maximum clique instance.
 The fraction of correct maximum clique solutions is indicated by the color of the markers.
-From the pink plots, we see that for a \emph{fixed parameter setting}, the copositive cutting-plane algorithm exhibits polynomial scaling in the graph size.
-While it is tempting to extrapolate this scaling relationship to larger graph sizes, the failure of parameters that were successful on smaller graphs on larger graph sizes (denoted by the green and blue markers) indicate that it is unlikely that fixed parameter settings will continue to be effective \emph{ad infinitum}.
-In particular, we found that while smaller and sparser instances are tolerant of fewer sweeps and reads (resulting in shorter calls to the Ising solver), larger instances required more sweeps and reads to be accurate.
-While the copositive cutting-plane algorithm is designed to benefit from speed-ups of state-of-the-art Ising solvers, the converse is also expected--poor scaling of the Ising solver will make its way into the runtime as the time spent in each oracle call, $\mathcal{T}_Q$.
-On the other hand, we observe that the confidence intervals for \texttt{Neal} are significantly wider than those of \texttt{Gurobi} and the copositive cutting-plane algorithm -- this is potentially due to the sensitivity of \texttt{Neal} to its penalty weight.
-While \texttt{Neal} can also produce lower bounds for the maximum clique, the bounds can only be updated when it returns solution corresponds to a clique.
-In contrast, the copositive cutting-plane algorithm can generate cuts from any certificate of non-copositivity, even those that do not correspond to a clique at all.
-This means that the copositive cutting-plane algorithm can make progress from a larger set of the solutions returned by the Ising solver.
-This suggests that the copositive cutting-plane algorithm may even be competitive against its underlying copositivity checker solving a direct formulation of the problem, particularly if its performance is highly sensitive to parameter settings.
-Finally, we note that \texttt{Gurobi} takes advantage of multi-threading while neither \texttt{Neal} nor the copositive cutting-plane algorithm do.
-This raises the important question of how much the copositive cutting-plane algorithm (and \texttt{Neal}) will benefit from similar decomposition and parallelization efforts.